csula/cs590-fall-2015/documents/final-project/project.md

 ## Grading Rubric

 * **Design decisions** you will be given a survey with a few questions.
 The questions will speak specifically to your project [5 pts]
 * **Functionality** it must do two primary tasks: 1. take quiz/exam, 2. grade quiz/exam  [5 pts]
 * **Dynamic content** nothing is to be hardcoded (see discussion above).
 [5 pts]
 * **Look and feel** your project will have to look like a real product.
 In other words, a half-baked project is not going to receive the full credit [5 pts]

+Note that you must have worked on the project and understand your project's architecture.
+If it appears to me that you do not understand the architecture, you will not get credit for the project.
+This can be clearly measured in with how you reponse in the `Design Decisions` survey.